-Do you want to backup your PC drives and restore when in the future when required?
+Do you want to back up your PC drives and restore them in the future when required?
 If your answer is yes, you are reading the right article at gearupwindows.
 With the help of the command prompt, you can export (backup) or import (restore) device drivers on a Windows 11 computer.
 If you have planned to reinstall your Windows 11 machine and want to export installed drivers, you can do it using a few commands.

 Step 1.
 First, open the Command Prompt with administrator rights.